What do expats find most challenging?

 - What should I pack when moving to Waterloo?

-- What is life like in Waterloo?
+- What are healthcare services like in Waterloo?

 - What are medical services in Waterloo like?